The Sūtra

 the worthy by being violent and rude towards them,

-missing any opportunity to vitiate the good efforts of others.
-“Nipping any
+any opportunity to vitiate the good efforts of others.
+“Nipping any good

 “Being greedy and lustful, caring only for worldly